Computable randomness and betting for computable probability spaces: Computable randomness with respect to computable probability spaces

 Now I give the details.
-Assume $x\in X$ is not computably random with respect to the cell decomposition $\mathcal{A}$ of the space.
+Assume $x\in\mathcal{X}$ is not computably random with respect to the cell decomposition $\mathcal{A}$ of the space.
 Let $\mathcal{B}$ be another cell decomposition.
-If $x$ is an unrepresented point or in a null cell, then $x$ is not a Kurtz random point of $(\mathcal{X},\mu)$, and by Proposition~\ref{prop:computable-implies-schnorr}, $x$ is not computably random with respect to $\mathcal{B}$.
+If $x$ is an unrepresented point or in a null cell, then $x$ is not a Kurtz random with respect to $(\mathcal{X},\mu)$, and by Proposition~\ref{prop:computable-implies-schnorr}, $x$ is not computably random with respect to $\mathcal{B}$.